Summer of culture in Austurland

 When kids are free from school and adults are in vacation mode, we like to have reasons to gather with friends and family.
 Those reasons might include music, art, food, and all the museums and cultural centers that are in full swing over summer.

-Read on to learn about the cultural highlights that Austurland will offer in the coming months.
+Read on to learn about the cultural highlights that Austurland will celebrate in the coming months.
 That’s in addition to all the stunning hiking trails, puffin colonies, photogenic canyons, roaring waterfalls, and all the other natural highs we offer.

 There are plenty of reasons to travel east over the summer!
 We promise to give you a warm welcome.